nbetts2020/MoE-Asset-Pricing/README.md

 **FlashAttention 2**[^2][^3]: Implemented for efficient and scalable attention computation, enabling the model to handle long sequences effectively.

 **Online Learning**[^4][^5]: Designed to continuously adapt to new data streams, ensuring the model remains up-to-date with the latest market trends and information.
-By leveraging techniques such as Synaptic Intelligence, Memory Replay Buffers, Fisher Information Regularization, and others, the model effectively mitigates catastrophic forgetting, maintaining its predictive accuracy over time while incorporating new insights.
+By leveraging techniques such as Synaptic Intelligence, Memory Replay Buffers, Elastic Weight Consolidation, and others, the model effectively mitigates catastrophic forgetting, maintaining its predictive accuracy over time while incorporating new insights.

 ## Model Architecture